gaitaldawamneh/jira-clone/README.md

    - the getAuthTokenFromRequest normal function takes the req as an argument.
    - then it gets the (token), first it takes the header by req.get('Authorization') and then do the [bearer, token] = header.split(' ') to get the header.
    - if no token or no userid, it will throw an error.
+   - getting the userId by the verifyToken function that does the payload = jwt.verify(token,process.env.JWT_SECRET)
+   - then check if the result of the latter id isPlainObject
    - payload = jwt.verify(token, process.env.JWT_SECRET) the find out if the payload is PlainObject by isPlainObject
    - findone() from user table in the database.
    - setting the req.currentUser = user; then next() of course.